ShangjinTang/dotfiles/README.md

 - **[ArchLinux][ArchLinux] x86_64** (also supported in WSL2)
 - **[Ubuntu 24.04][Ubuntu 24.04] x86_64** (also supported in WSL2)

-Note: for Ubuntu, only recently Ubuntu LTS version is supported, because the required tools/packages are hard to maintain across different Ubuntu versions.
+Note: for Ubuntu, only recently Ubuntu LTS version is supported, as the required tools/packages are hard to maintain across different Ubuntu versions.

 Partially supported: